From one man in one city to more than 25,000 people in 31 countries, John Menzies has come a long way.

 Sales reach £50 million.
 Jones Yarrell & Co.
 Ltd., the retail news and stationery firm, joins the group.

 Retail Division opens its largest ever store at 107 Princes Street, Edinburgh.
-The executive offices of the Group dirs were later located above the store.
+The executive offices of the Group directors were later located above the store.

 The first issue of the monthly John Menzies News, replacing The Chronicle is published.